Daniel-Krueger/daniel-krueger.github.io/_drafts/2021-02-01-tips-and-tricks-process-design-part-1.md

 We recently had the situation that an employee’s user account had been deactivated overnight.
 Of course, the user was involved in processes and had some open tasks.
-This provided us some headache because WEBCON BPS doesn’t allow to assign new tasks to deactivated users.
-Which is correct in itself, but unfortunate for us.
+This gave us some headache because WEBCON BPS doesn’t allow to assign new tasks to deactivated users.
+Which how you want a solution to work, but in this situation was unfortunate for us.
 We had to do some housekeeping, which means that we had to delegate the tasks, and verify in which processes he was involved and may receive a task because of this.
 We were lucky, there weren’t many, but we realized that we would need a better way for this.